olgabot/awesome-expectations/README.md

-# awesome-advisors
+# awesome-expectations
-Academic (Masters', PhD, Postdoc) advisors with explicitly stated expectations of themselves and their mentees in the form of written lab manuals.
+Examples of academic labs with explicitly stated expectations of themselves and their mentees in the form of written lab manuals.
 In general, this includes:
 - Lab manual with expectations of Masters' and PhD students and Postdocs
 - Work-life balance philosophies
 - Code of Conduct with anti-harassment policies